 Our reward system is flexible and doesn’t have any strict upper or lower limit.
 This means particularly creative or severe bugs will be rewarded accordingly.
 The amount will exclusively depend on the severity of the vulnerability.

 Rewards will be sent using Paypal once the vulnerability has been fixed.
 These services collect a fee for processing the transaction, which gets deducted from the amount awarded.
 Please note that you are responsible for paying the proper amount of taxes in your country on the amount you are getting compensated.

-If you have any questions regarding the program, please contact us at firstname.lastname@example.org.
+If you have any questions regarding the program or why we decided to put it on hold, please contact us at email@example.com.